 Today’s Daily Yogi Practice is to try Child’s Pose for Ishvara Pranidhana Day!
 Many Yoga Studios where I practiced in the past use only Wide Child’s Pose below.
 I prefer to use both versions of this pose in my practice.
 I start with regular Child’s Pose for about 30 seconds with palms up, then expand to Wide Child’s Pose for 30-45 seconds, then close legs and return to Child’s Pose again for 30 seconds before moving on.

 Balasana – Child’s Pose

 Start in a kneeling position, sitting on your feet with your knees about hip distance apart.
 Fold forward from your hips, resting your chest on your thighs.
 You can rest your chin or forehead on the mat.
-Bring your arms back behind you and rest your hands on the mat.
+Bring your arms back behind you and rest your hands on the mat, and let your shoulders melt over your knees.
 Palms can face up for more of a stretch between your shoulders, or palms can face down for more of a lower back stretch.